donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 This protocol serves three purposes:

-1. _Data preservation_ for the purpose of internal reuse
+1. _Data preservation_ for internal reuse
-2. _Research documentation_ for the purpose of reproducibility
+2. _Research documentation_ for increasing reproducibility
 3. _Data sharing_ with the external scientific community

 The data repository allows a researcher to archive digital data into collections.
 The repository contains separate collections for preservation, for research documentation and for sharing.
 Repository users can have different predefined roles in a collection.
 These roles differ in their rights with respect to the collection.